Nurseries Online

 • Pinterest

 Ever wondered why Bonsai trees are not planted in a normal potting mix, but a coarser type ?
 Three reasons, one to provide good drainage and secondly to allow the mix to stay open and have plenty of oxygen in it, stopping the soil from going sour.
-And the coarser mix encourages root development.
+And thirdly, the coarser mix encourages root development.

 Pre preprepared soils can be purchased from specialist nurseries.
 Bonsai Clubs and societies are a great source of information on Bonsai Soil Requirements.